 [1] “About”, Motherland: The National Song of Montserrat, archived November 25, 2017, https://web.archive.org/web/20171125172227/http://www.nationalsongofmontserrat.com/about-.html.

-Special thanks to: Denzil Edgecombe and Alex Marshall for providing some of this information.
+Special thanks to: Denzil Edgecombe and Alex Marshall for providing some of this information, and Keith Terrett for the music file.